Global Disability Inclusion: From Commitment to Action

 - More than 80 percent state that it allows them to access a wider pool of talent, drives employee motivation, has an impact on sales and opportunities and supports business objectives.

-Yet, whilst more than 80 percent of respondents say that their organisation had made one or more commitment to disability inclusion at a central level, only about 20 percent of respondents had a global strategy for disability inclusion in place and resourced.
+Yet, whilst more than 80 percent of respondents say that their organization had made one or more commitment to disability inclusion at a central level, only about 20 percent of respondents had a global strategy for disability inclusion in place and resourced.

 The study identifies several common barriers to creating a global strategy for disability inclusion.
 These include: